checklist/checklist-support/docs/form-to-task.md

 ## Who Should Use the Feature

-This feature is designed for [Checklist Pro](https://checklist.com/pricing){:target="\_blank"} users who want to streamline the process of collecting responses from individuals or teams.
+This feature is designed for [Checklist Pro ↗](https://checklist.com/pricing){:target="\_blank"} users who want to streamline the process of collecting responses from individuals or teams.
 It is particularly useful for businesses or organizations that require structured data input through forms.

 ## How It Works